AfamsVal/flexbox-login-design-with-input-validation/README.md

 ## FLEXBOX LOGIN DESIGN WITH INPUT VALIDATION

-> This is special login design using with email and password validation.
+> This is a special login design using flexbox with email and password validation.

 ## Quick Start